mengju-lee/cop5556fa20-compiler/README.md

 # cop5556fa20-compiler
-compiler for couse cop5556 fall20 in ufl
+A simple compiler for self design programming language.
+It's the project for course cop5556 in uf.